NalimWeso/the-color-purple/README.md

 # 💜 The Color Purple

-Comparison of both films **The Color Purple** - Spielberg's classic version and the modern adaptation directed by Bazawule.
+Comparison of both films **The Color Purple** - Steven Spielberg's classic version and the modern adaptation directed by Blitz Bazawule.

 ## 🎬 Functionality